Aditya-Poli/obsidian_backup/Real Python/Maze Solver.md

 - Transform the maze into a traversable **weighted graph**
 - Use **graph search algorithms** in the NetworkX library to find the solution
 - Visualize the maze and its solution using **scalable vector graphics (SVG)**

-You can find the complete source code for this project, as well as snapshots of the individual steps, in the supporting materials, which you can download using the link below: